dmmagdal/WikipediaKiwixSearch/README.md

          - Another possible idea is to have a different chunking algorithm that tries to maximize the number of paragraphs together per embedding.
              - This will handle paragraphs that are only a few words (i.e. titles or sub sections) and merge them with longer passages.
      - Had to copy the key attributes in `corpus_stats.json` into `config.json`.
 May want to adjust `precompute_sparse_vectors.py` to automatically update the `config.json` directly.
          - Toggle `corpus_size` affects TF-IDF directly when doing `compute_idf()`.
-     - Specifically, for words that are OOV, the smoothed version of the IDF is computed (smoothed version comes from BM25).
+     - For words that are OOV, the smoothed version of the IDF is computed (smoothed version comes from BM25).
+     - Need to rename some variables to align with proper description of items.
+Specifically, what was once the SHA1 for the articles (in the xml files) is now the entry ID (in the zim files).
+This has been updated in some areas but needs to be changed in others.
+Chunk ID is a number (int) and needs to be treated as such in specific circumstances, while also needing to be treated as a string in others.
+ - Automated Testing
      - Really there is a problem with isolating "good" segments of articles from the corpus for testing.
          - Current "bad" quality passages are primarily tables or references/citations.
          - Tried doing tricky weighting schemes to favor longer articles and longer passages.
 Gets better results but still not good in terms of quality.
          - Applied log to the lengths of the articles so as to balance the weights for sampling the articles.
 This has also improved results a bit too.
+     - Should look at more models to leverage for generating synthetic queries from randomly sampled passages.
+         - So far, I have tried TinyLlama 1.1B, Llama 3.2 1B, BART-large, and Flan-T5.
+Only Flan-T5 seemed to have provided relatively targeted and on-topic questions compared to the others.
+         - Out of the Flan-T5 family, I've only tested Flan-T5 large.
+         - Models still need to be able to run on consumer hardware on full FP32 precision.
+Check back to the hardware spec notes above.
+             - Unfortunately, I'm getting the feeling that min specs will be around the 32GB RAM section.
+             - However, since the models are best run on the GPU and 32GB VRAM is a bit hard to come by, something like 12 GB VRAM would probably be the reasonable.
+             - If GPU is not viable, then fall back on that 32GB RAM min-spec requirement.
+     - I've tried what I can in terms of keeping things reproduceable.
+This could still be worked on for the testing.